tomaszelenka/engeto-project-3/README.md

 ### Engeto Project 3 - Election Scraper
 ## About the Project
-This project is the third assignment for the Engeto Online Python Academy.
-It scrapes election data from a specified URL and processes various election statistics such as codes, locations, registered voters, envelopes, and valid votes.
-Finally, it saves the compiled data to a CSV file.
+This project is the third assignment for the Engeto Python Academy.
+It scrapes election data from a specified URL (pertaining to the 2017 elections in the Czech Republic; the link is [here](https://volby.cz/pls/ps2017nss/ps3?xjazyk=CZ)) and processes various election statistics, such as locations, counts of registered voters, envelopes, valid votes, and election results.
+Finally, it compiles the data and saves it to a CSV file.

 # Built With
 - Python 3